 A mother-daughter duo runs this food stall located in the back of Super G Mart

 Background: Nancy Park and her daughter Jade Chong own the aptly named Korean Restaurant, which under normal circumstances is open six days a week in the back right corner of the Super G Mart in Independence Square.
-During the coronavirus pandemic, the food stall is temporarily closed.

 What to order: The dolsot bibimbap ($11.99) here nails the crispy rice at the bottom.
 It’s No. 11 on the menu.
 (Currently unavailable because its only for dine-in service.
 Alternatively, you can order the classic bibimbap.)

 Location: 7323 E. Independence Blvd., inside the Super G Mart.

 Korean-inspired pub food with a late-night scene and karaoke rooms